ocaml/ocaml.org/data/changelog/omp/2023-10-23-omp-deprecation.md

 latest compiler syntax features!

 The third major difference is in the philosophy of PPXs.
-With OMP, all PPX transformations were global transformations, i.e. transformations of the whole parsetree.
-Ppxlib has introduced the concept of "context-free" transformations, i.e. transformations that transform only one parsetree node.
+With OMP, all PPX transformations were global transformations, i.e., transformations of the whole parsetree.
+Ppxlib has introduced the concept of "context-free" transformations, i.e., transformations that transform only one parsetree node.
 By restricting their scope of action, context-free PPXs are a lot more predictable and less dangerous!
 Also, Ppxlib merges all context-free PPXs into one parsetree pass, defining clear semantics of PPX composition.